vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 Below is the summary of the changes to expect:

+### tanzu login

+Two important changes apply to the `tanzu login` command.

+First, this command used to be provided by the `login` plugin.
+The `tanzu plugin list` command would therefore show the `login` plugin, if it was installed.
+This is no longer the case as the `tanzu login` command is now a core CLI command.
+The `tanzu plugin list` command will therefore no longer show the `login` plugin.
+An exception to the last statement is if the `login` plugin was previously installed through a legacy version of the CLI; in such cases, the new CLI will show the `login` plugin in `tanzu plugin list` but it will also show the following warning when running any command:
+"Warning, Masking commands for plugins “login” because a core command or other plugin with that name already exists.”

+To remove this warning, the user can run `tanzu plugin delete login`.
+Note however that deleting the `login` plugin will prevent any legacy CLIs that may still be in use to provide the `tanzu login` command.

+The second change to the `tanzu login` command is that it is now deprecated and therefore no longer shown in the help text when running `tanzu -h`.
+The `tanzu context create` or `tanzu context use` commands should be used instead of the deprecated `tanzu login` command.

+### tanzu config server

+The `tanzu config server` group of commands has been deprecated in favor of `tanzu context list` and `tanzu context delete`.

 ### tanzu plugin sync

 Given the every-growing number of discoverable plugins in the default plugin